gnss-sdr/geniuss-place/_design-forces/02-availability.md

 Hence, only the $$ {C/N_0}_{\text{min}} $$ term is responsability of the software receiver, whereas the noise figure is related to the hardware implementation of the RF front-end.
 From a digital signal processing perspective, the usual approach for improving acquisition sensitivity is the extension of the coherent integration time $$ T_{\text{int}} $$.
 However, there are several limitations to this method:

   * **The presence of data-bit transitions modulating the ranging code**.
 Each transition introduces a sign reversal in successive correlation blocks, such that their coherent accumulation leads to the potential loss of the correlation peak.
 Therefore, the availability of an external-aiding source is crucial to extend $$ T_{\text{int}} $$ to be larger than the data bit duration.
 This approach is referred to as the aided (or assisted) signal acquisition, and it is a part of the Assisted GNSS (A-GNSS) positioning method defined by different standardization bodies such as 3GPP and OMA.
   * **Local oscillator stability**.
-The uncertainty on the actual frequency value delivered by the local oscillator gives rise to effects very similar to those caused by a Doppler shift, and hence to an additional correlation loss.
+The uncertainty on the actual frequency value delivered by the front-end's local oscillator gives rise to effects very similar to those caused by a Doppler shift, and hence to an additional correlation loss.
 Using a simple model for time deviation between the clock with the true oscillator and an ideal clock,
   $$ x_{LO}(t) = x_0 + y_0 t $$, where $$ x_0 $$ is an initial synchronization error between real and ideal clocks, $$ y_0 $$ is a constant frequency offset and $$ t $$ is the time elapsed since the initial synchronization epoch, the output of the sampling process will be $$ x[n] = x \left( \frac{n}{f_s} + x_0 + y_0 \frac{n}{f_s} \right) $$, which is affected by a time-variant delay with respect to the ideal case.
 This might cause correlation losses, specially when $$ T_{\text{int}} $$ is large.

 Acquisition sensitivity is quite dependant of the radio frequency front-end (including the antenna / cable connection to a RF generator) that was used to capture signals (either live signals or simulated).
 It is then a good practice to provide technical details of the front-end equipment used in the testing procedures when reporting acquisition sensitivity of a software-defined receiver.
 Ideally, input signals should be generated digitally and stored in files in order to remove this limitation and to provide a measure for which the software-defined receiver is the sole responsible.